ba9f11ecc3497d9993b933fdc2bd61e5/temporary.chat-playbook/README.md

 ##### usage example :
 `IP=34.228.75.55;ansible-playbook -u ubuntu -i ${IP}, -e '{"have_fqdn":false}' -e '{"multirooms":false}' -e "my_fqdn=$IP" -e "tls_mode=pki" deploy_chat.yaml`

-### the (ambitious) goals

-- free/open source part:
-  - decentralize communications (less centralized systems!)
-  - offer the possibility for anyone to roll out their own instance of this chat server with their own domain or simply an ip
-  - offer the possibility for end to end encryption (managed by the user)
-  - offer a free service that will remain free and ad free ( temporary.chat )
-- possible business/support offer:
-  - offer a permanent/non-free service with more storage ( permanent.chat )
-  - help people to roll out their own instance of this chat server with their own domain

 ### the roadmap (oh god!)